Need legal advice now from a partnership agreement solicitor in London or Brighton?

 5. How much does it cost to draft or review a partnership agreement?

-Each partnership agreement case is different, which is why we offer an untimed initial consultation to understand the complexity of the agreement you desire.
+Each partnership agreement case is different.
 Agreements that include multiple partners/businesses, or agreements that require several layers of protection and dispute resolution for partners, will typically increase costs.

-Within an initial consultation, our solicitors will be in a position to provide a more precise estimate of how much your agreement case will cost.
+After speaking with our solicitors, they will be in a position to provide a more precise estimate of how much your agreement will cost.

-Need legal advice now from a partnership agreement solicitor in London or Brighton?
+Need legal advice now from a commercial solicitor?

 Tell us about your case and we’ll get back to you the same day.